Project-Counter/cop5/source/00-foreword.rst

 Sections 1 and 2 provide an introduction and outline of the scope of the COUNTER Code of Practice.

-Sections 3 and 4 provide an explanation of the Master Reports and Standard Views which are a requirement for COUNTER-compliance and that allow the librarian to filter and configure to create customized “views” of their usage data.
+Sections 3 and 4 provide an explanation of the COUNTER Reports and Standard Views of the COUNTER Reports which are a requirement for COUNTER-compliance and that allow the librarian to filter and configure to create customized “views” of their usage data.
 Section 3 also explains Metric Types and Attributes.

 .. rubric:: Content Providers implementing Release 5